He23333000/ENGG-1340-group131/README.md

 * If you are dealt 21 from the start (Ace & 10), you got a blackjack.

-* Blackjack usually means you win 1.5 the amount of your bet.
-Depends on the casino.

 * Winning consequence
   1. If you win without blackjack, the dealer will give you all his bet for a single play.
   2. If you win with blackjack, the dealer will give you 1.5 x the amount of his bet for a single play.